Gaku: Minna no Yama: Reception

 The series' sixth volume reached number 6 on the Tohan Comic Ranking; volume seven also reached number 6; volume eight reached number 14; and remained at number 16 the following week, and volume 9 debuted at number 26, before rising to number 17 the following week.
 The series was featured by Da Vinci magazine as the Platinum Book of the Month for April 2007.

-Gaku: Minna no Yama received the first annual Manga Taisho ("Cartoon Grand Prize") in 2008, and the 2009 Shogakukan Manga Award for general manga.
+Gaku: Minna no Yama received the first annual Manga Taishō in 2008, and the 54th Shogakukan Manga Award for the general category in 2009.